-If you have not already been assessed by an ACAT for a Home Care Package you can apply for an assessment online at myagedcare.gov.au/assessment/apply-online.
+If you have not already been assessed by an ACAT for a Home Care Package you can apply for an assessment online at myagedcare.gov.au/ assessment/apply-online.
 By applying online you, or a family member or friend acting on your behalf, can register and complete a referral for assessment quickly and easily, at a time that best suits you.

-You can also quickly find out if you meet the requirements for an assessment by using the eligibility checker, at myagedcare.gov.au/eligibility-checker.
+You can also quickly find out if you meet the requirements for an assessment by using the eligibility checker, at myagedcare.gov.au/ eligibility-checker.

 If you prefer, you can apply for an assessment by calling My Aged Care on 1800 200 422.
+The contact centre is open weekdays from 8am to 8pm and Saturdays from 10am to 2pm.
+It is closed on Sundays and public holidays.
 The contact centre staff will ask you questions to help them understand your needs and care arrangements to inform the next steps.